Help

 Date fields

-The document date can be chosen by using the two date pickers indicating the starting and the ending period for search.
-You may either choose the exact date by filling in one and the same date in both fields or choose a range of dates.
+The document date can be chosen by using the two date pickers indicating the start and end period for your search.
+You may choose the exact date by entering the same date in both fields or choosing a range of dates.

-The result page will contain information on the document number, document date, title and author or addressee.
+The ‘Results’ page will contain information on the document number, date, title and author or addressee.

 The following prefixes and suffixes are used: